NitindotR/Global-Data/README.md

  * Is the GDP per capita impacting the life expectancy?
 How are they behaving when related?
  * What are the regions with high CO2 emissions, Which countries in the particular region are contributing the most?
  * What is the distribution of GDP contribution by region and country?
- * What is the average life expectancy of different regions and what is the gender-wise contribution to it?

 ## Sketches